How to Get a Personal Loan: A Helpful Guide

 Creditworthiness

 Your creditworthiness is a key factor in determining your eligibility for a personal loan.
-Stronger credit can generally lead to a lower interest rate.
+Stronger credit may lead to a lower interest rate.

-You’re allowed to request one free credit report from each of the major credit bureaus every 12 months.
-Consider regularly checking your credit report so you know where you stand and can address any issues that might hurt your chances of approval.
+You can request a copy of your credit report for free every year, and the 3 major credit bureaus are currently offering free weekly reports.
+You may consider regularly checking your credit report so you know where you stand and can address any issues that might hurt your chances of approval.

 Debt-to-income ratio

-Lenders prefer borrowers with a lower debt-to-income (DTI) ratio – the percentage of your gross monthly income (before taxes) that goes toward debt payments.
-A lower DTI can indicate to lenders that you have a good balance between debt and income and can manage your loan payments responsibly.
+Lenders typically prefer borrowers with a lower debt-to-income (DTI) ratio.
+Your DTI ratio is the percentage of your gross monthly income that goes toward debt payments.
+A lower DTI can indicate to lenders that you can manage your loan payments responsibly.

 Age

 Personal loans typically come with age requirements.
-For example, Citi’s personal loans require an applicant to be 18 years of age and older.
+For example, Citi’s personal loans require most applicants to be 18 years of age and older.

 Income

-Lenders also consider your income and employment status.
-Stable and sufficient income may reassure lenders you could repay the loan.
-They may also have minimum income requirements, and, if you’re self-employed, you might need to provide additional documentation to verify your income.
+Lenders also consider your income.
+A stable and sufficient income may reassure lenders that you can repay the loan.
+Lenders may also have minimum income requirements, so it’s important to include all sources of income, such as alimony or child support.

 Fill out the application